 It’s also important to introduce broccoli slowly into your guinea pig’s diet.
-Feed just a few bites at a time, gradually increasing the amount each time you feed it.
+Offer just a few bites at a time, gradually increasing the amount each time you feed it.

 Cauliflower is similar to broccoli.
-It is a gassy vegetable and should only be fed in small amounts.
-Introduce this veggie slowly into your guinea pig’s diet and feed sparingly.
-Stick to once or twice a week, and don’t go overboard with this veggie.
+It is a gassy vegetable and should be fed in small amounts once or twice a week.
+Be sure to introduce this veggie slowly into your guinea pig’s diet and feed sparingly.
 Like its flowery green cousin, cauliflower has a lot to offer your piggy from a nutritional standpoint.

 Feed a High-Quality Guinea Pig Pellet Food

 Another way to prevent a Vitamin C deficiency in guinea pigs is to provide them with high-quality pellets.
 Make sure you buy pellets that are specifically made for guinea pigs.
 Rabbit food, hamster food, and others don’t have added Vitamin C and other nutrients that guinea pigs need.
 Also, avoid food with colored pieces or seeds, as the colored bits have no nutrition and contain extra sugar and additives.